Skip to navigation Skip to content

 Studying circumstances + Read more ...

-• The student can be studying at premises:
+• at a premises:

 • not classified as a mainstream school, and

 Note: the 12 months is calculated from each departure from Australia.
-The student remains eligible as long as they are not outside Australia for a continuous 12 months.
-See the Resources page for examples
+The student remains eligible as long as they are not outside Australia for a continuous 12 month period

-Is the student studying by distance education through an approved distance education provider or in another acceptable arrangement as above?
+Is the student studying distance education at an acceptable study location?

 6